-When inspected, the property was occupied, heavily furnished and floors were covered.
+When inspected, the property was unoccupied, unfurnished and floors were covered.

-Generally, the subjects were found to be in fair condition although requiring a degree of upgrading and modernisation together with a degree of maintenance repair.
+Generally, the subjects are found to be in fair condition although requiring a degree of upgrading and modernisation together with a degree of maintenance repair.
 No obvious significant defects which would affect value or security were in evidence.